vglazer/vglazer.github.io/_posts/2018-09-02-blas-lapack.md

 These are just rules of thumb meant to maximize performance without sacrificing redistribution rights.
 I suggested using vecLib on Macs mostly as a matter of convenience; I have no idea how it's performance compares to say OpenBLAS, but it would be interesting to check.
-Similarly, it's not clear to me whether MTK and BLIS outperform OpenBLAS on Intel and AMD, respectively, or whether OpenBLAS outperforms ATLAS on those architectures.
+Similarly, it's not clear to me whether MKL and BLIS outperform OpenBLAS on Intel and AMD, respectively, or whether OpenBLAS outperforms ATLAS on those architectures.